stepanenko/git-info/README.md

 `git fetch origin master:master` - merge remote branch origin/master into local branch master, without having to checkout master first

-Then, if you want run `git merge master` - to merge master into the branch you are currently on
+Then, if you want, you can run `git merge master` - to merge master into the branch you are currently on

 - Example 2: